Omaima-Q/Authenticating_Review_42/README.md

 You have to be prepared for the review 💪🏻, revise all projects and make sure you understand everything in it.

-Make sure also to understand the makefile and all it's targets and commands.
+Make sure also to understand the makefile and all it's targets and commands as well.

+Best of Luck for who's going to have the review 🔥🔥 be prepared everyone you can do it.